JasinskiSz/open-csv-date-import-example/README.md

 mvn test
 ```

+That's the minimum you need to do to get the application up and running.
+You can now test the application yourself with any API testing tool.
+I'll cover Postman in the next section.

-## How to import data with a csv file?
+### How to import data with a csv file?

 Prepare a CSV file.
 You can copy my example:
 ```csv